mtlynch/mtlynch.io/_posts/2017-06-27-greenpithumb.md

   <figcaption>{{ fig_caption | markdownify | remove: "<p>" | remove: "</p>" }}</figcaption>
 </figure>

 We originally used Dickson Chow's [Plant Friends soil probe](http://dickson.bigcartel.com/product/soil-probe-for-plant-friends), but we swapped it out for the [SparkFun soil sensor](https://www.sparkfun.com/products/13322).
-The new sensor got a reading of 82% in damp soil, and it would jump to 85% for a few hours after the soil was freshly watered.
+The new sensor got a reading of 82% in damp soil, and it would jump to 85% immediately after the soil was watered.
 Within a few hours, however, it would sink back down to 82% and remain there for days.
 The sensor seemed unable to distinguish between soil that was watered three hours ago and soil that hadn't been watered for five days.

 {% capture fig_img %}
 [![Soil moisture level](/images/2017-06-27-greenpithumb/soil-moisture-sparkfun.png)](/images/2017-06-27-greenpithumb/soil-moisture-sparkfun.png)